powerapi-ng/powerapi-ng.github.io/docs/reference/processors/processors.md

 # Processors

-Processors enable customized filtering and/or modifications on `Reports`.
+Processors enable customized filtering and/or modifications of `Reports`.
 There are two kinds of processors:

 - `PreProcessors`: They are located between the `Puller` and the `Dispatcher`.
 They are supposed to pre-process the `HWPCReports` before computing estimations.
 - `PostProcessors`: They are located between, the `Formula` and the `Pusher`.
 They process `PowerReports` before storing them on the `Destination`.